apoffa/api-standard-jresponse/README.md

 # API Standard JResponse
 This library aim to standardize the JSON responses of your REST API application.
 Make your font-end developer life easier.

+This project is derived from 'jresponse-node' ( https://www.npmjs.com/package/jresponse-node ) but is written in typescript and compiled
 ## Installation
 ```
 npm i api-standard-jresponse